 - Tertiary and quaternary industries

 - Indigenous rights and title and treaty negotiations

 - Demographic studies

-- Cultural diversity/ethnicity
+- Cultural and ethnic diversity

 - Environmental challenges

 The course will employ a variety of instructional methods to accomplish its objectives, including some of the following: lecture, labs, field work, DVDs/videos and animations, individual and/or team projects, small group discussions and map and air photo analysis.